dotnet/iot/src/devices/ExplorerHat/README.md

 ## Notes

 Capacitive touchpad, inputs, outputs, and 3.3v breakout not supported...
-Working on them
+Working on them.

 ## References